corticph/corti-sdk-javascript/README.md

     },
 });

-// For user authentication, you can also use Authorization Code Flow
+// For user authentication, you can use:
+// - Authorization Code Flow
+// - Authorization Code Flow with PKCE
+// - Resource Owner Password Credentials (ROPC) flow
 // See the Authentication Guide for detailed instructions

 await client.interactions.create({